-Before setting your fence posts, check any local guidelines or rules associated with fencings, such as local zoning laws and homeowner’s association rules.
+Before setting your fence posts, check any local guidelines or rules associated with fencing, such as local zoning laws and homeowner’s association rules.
 You don’t want to go through the trouble of putting up a fence you’ll only have to take down again!
-And this is not to mention safety hazards or potential damage such as hitting buried utility lines or pipes.
+And this is not to mention safety hazards or potential damage, such as hitting buried utility lines or pipes.

 Proper Spacing & Layout for Home Chain Link Fences